random-geek/MapEditr/Manual.md

 - `--p1, --p2`: Area to fill.
 - `--invert`: Fill everything *outside* the given area.

-### clone

-Usage: `clone --p1 x y z --p2 x y z --offset x y z`

-Clone (copy) the given area to a new location.

-Arguments:

-- `--p1, --p2`: Area to copy from.
-- `--offset`: Offset to shift the area by.
-For example, to copy an area 50 nodes upward (positive Y direction), use `--offset 0 50 0`.

-This command copies nodes, param1, param2, and metadata.
-Nothing will be copied into mapblocks that are not yet generated.

 ### overlay

-Usage: `overlay [--p1 x y z] [--p2 x y z] [--invert] [--offset x y z] <input_map>`
+Usage: `overlay <input_map> [--p1 x y z] [--p2 x y z] [--invert] [--offset x y z]`

-Copy part or all of an input map into the main map.
+Copy part or all of a source map into the main map.

 Arguments:

-- `input_map`: Path to input map file.
+- `input_map`: Path to source map/world.
 This will not be modified.
 - `--p1, --p2`: Area to copy from.
 If not specified, MapEditr will try to copy everything from the input map file.
 - `--invert`: If present, copy everything *outside* the given area.
 - `--offset`: Offset to move nodes by when copying; default is no offset.
 Currently, an offset cannot be used with an inverted selection.

-This command will always copy nodes, param1 and param2, and metadata.
-If no offset is used, entities and node timers may also be copied.
+This command will always copy nodes, param1, param2, and metadata.
+If no offset is used, objects/entities and node timers may also be copied.

+To ensure that all data is copied, make sure the edges of the selection are generated in the destination map, or the entire selection if an offset is used.

+**Tip:** Overlay will be significantly faster if no offset is used, as mapblocks can be copied verbatim.

 ### replacenodes